Death marches during the Holocaust: Dachau to the Austrian border

-On April 24, 1945, the satellite labor camps around Dachau were being cleared out by the Nazis ahead of the advancing Allied troops, and some 15,000 prisoners were first marched to the Dachau camp, only to be sent southwards on a death march towards the Austrian border, the path for which generally headed southwards, partly along the eastern shore of the Starnberger See, taking a left turn to the east in the town of Eurasburg and heading towards the Tegernsee.
+On 24 April 1945, the satellite labor camps around Dachau were being cleared out by the Nazis ahead of the advancing Allied troops, and some 15,000 prisoners were first marched to the Dachau camp, only to be sent southwards on a death march towards the Austrian border, the path for which generally headed southwards, partly along the eastern shore of the Starnberger See, taking a left turn to the east in the town of Eurasburg and heading towards the Tegernsee.

-By the second of May 1945, only some of the 6,000 prisoners sent on the death march were still alive; those in failing health had been shot as they fell.
+By 2 May 1945, only some of the 6,000 prisoners sent on the death march were still alive; those in failing health had been shot as they fell.
 On that day, as the eastwards-marching prisoners had passed through Bad Tölz and were nearing Waakirchen, nearly 60 km south of Dachau, several hundred of the dead and dying were lying on open ground, nearly all covered in freshly fallen snow.
-They were spotted by advance scouts of the U.S. Army's 522nd Field Artillery Battalion, the only segregated Japanese American-manned military unit in Germany at the time.
+They were spotted by advance scouts of the U.S. Army's 522nd Field Artillery Battalion, the only segregated Japanese American–manned military unit in Germany at the time.
 Only days earlier, they had liberated the Kaufering IV Hurlach satellite slave labor camp of the Dachau main camp's "system".
-They and the American troops did what they could to save those left alive, for at least two days before dedicated medical personnel could take over.
+They and the other American troops did what they could to save those left alive, for at least two days before dedicated medical personnel could take over.
 A memorial to the rescue by the 522nd exists at 47°46′6.15″N 11°38′55.30″E, just under two kilometers west of the Waakirchen town centre.